 I aim at YouTube search traffic and I’m very good at going after YouTube search traffic figuring out what is worth creating, how to take an idea and put it into something people will search for, and how to convert sales on that exact video.

 Now in this particular one, I didn’t need to sell anything I just did it as a good case study.
-Let’s show you videos where I did sell things.
+Let’s show you the videos where I did sell things.

-And the unique value proposition to do a sponsored video with me is combining advertising with creating a video that’s very engaging besides it will include their matching blog post.
+The unique value proposition to do a sponsored video with me is combining advertising with creating a video that’s very engaging besides it will include their matching blog post.